Arioch3d/DA_Capstone/README.md

 ## Project Setup Instructions:

-- For the repository and clone to your computer.
+- Fork the repository and clone to your computer.

 - Open the repository folder in a code editor; and create the virtual environment in that folder.

 - Create and Activate a Virtual Environment (commands below)

 - Install the requirements.txt file

-  - You can install the required libraries using:
-    `bash
-  pip install pandas matplotlib seaborn numpy
-`

 - Run the `SuperHero.ipynb`